-- 1. Successful completion (3.50 G.P.A.) of twelve additional credits, which include at least two 800-level seminars with the remaining credits done in directed research taken during at least one year of residence; - 2.
+1. Successful completion (3.50 G.P.A.) of twelve additional credits, which include at least two 800-level seminars with the remaining credits done in directed research taken during at least one year of residence; - 2.
 Two terms of service as a teaching assistant; - 3.
 Competency in Latin and two modern languages other than English that are useful for scholarly research; the requirement may be satisfied either by a high school transcript showing three (3) years' work in the area or a college level transcript showing two (2) years' work in the area or by competency examination; - 4.
-A student concentrating in the area of Biblical Theology must fulfill language requirements in both Biblical Greek and Biblical Hebrew: Greek and Hebrew requirements may be fulfilled by a year's work in the language area; - 5.
+A student concentrating in the area of Biblical Theology must fulfill language requirements in both Biblical Greek and Biblical Hebrew; Greek and Hebrew requirements may be fulfilled by a year's work in the language area; - 5.
 Submission by the end of the first year of a dissertation proposal approved by the student's director and the Ecclesiastical Faculty Admissions Committee; - 6.
-Two semesters of dissertation guidance, leading to completion of a doctoral dissertation not to exceed 80.000 words: the dissertation is ordinarily defended within five years, with the possibility of extension granted by the Admissions Committee of the Ecclesiastical Theological Faculty; - 7.
-Defense of the dissertation before a committee appointed by the Praeses and consisting of the director, two readers, and the Praeses or his delegate as Chair.
-School of Theology
+Two semesters of dissertation guidance, leading to completion of a doctoral dissertation not to exceed 80,000 words; the dissertation is ordinarily defended within five years, with the possibility of extension granted by the Admissions Committee of the Ecclesiastical Theological Faculty; - 7.
+Defense of the dissertation before a committee appointed by the Praeses and consisting of the director, two readers, and the Praeses or his delegate as Chair. - 8.
+Proof of Covid vaccination.
+See www.stmarys.edu for vaccination policy.